geoffrichoctopus/llm-shell/README.md

 ## Notes

-Ensure the query is surrouned by quotes.
+Ensure the query is surrounded by quotes.